History of Professional Hockey in Portland

 November 9, 2018: Forward Shawn St-Amant scores the first overtime goal in team history as the Mariners defeat Worcester 3-2 on the road.

 November 14, 2018: St-Amant also gets the first hat trick in Mariners history in a 6-3 home win over Orlando.
 This is also the franchise’s first game against a non-division opponent.

-November 24th, 2018: Ty Ronning registers five points in the third period to lead the Mariners to a 6-4 comeback win over the Manchester Monarchs.
+November 24th, 2018: Forward Ty Ronning registers five points in the third period of his ECHL debut to lead the Mariners to a 6-4 comeback win over the Manchester Monarchs.

 December 28th, 2018: The Mariners defeat Worcester 3-2 in a shootout at home, giving them a perfect 5-0-0 home record in December.

 January 18th, 2019: Brandon Halverson makes 43 saves for the first shutout win in franchise history.
 The Mariners defeat Manchester, 1-0.

 March 1st, 2019: A 4-3 shootout victory in Utah gives the Mariners ten consecutive wins in overtime or shootout games.
 The streak ends the following night with a 4-3 overtime loss.